-- 1 mosquito net Micronet Lifesystems
+- 1 compact and light weight mosquito net Micronet Lifesystems

 Insect protection: treat your gears!

 Insect repellent for travel gears was strongly recommended to us during our medical visits.
-Treating all of your equipment maximizes your protection against mosquitoes and ticks.
-We treated all of our clothes that were not from Nosilife Craghoppers as well as our bed sheets, shoes (bye bye ticks) and even our backpacks were also treated for an optimal protection.
+Treating all of your equipment maximizes your protection against mosquitoes and ticks carrying diseases.
+We treated all of our clothes which were not from the Nosilife Craghoppers or Insect Shield brands.
+Our bed sheets, shoes (against ticks) and even our backpacks were also treated for an optimal protection.

-- Identity photos
+- Identity photos (necessary for some border entries)

-- International vaccination cards
+- International certificates of vaccination

 - International driving licenses

 - Several credit/debit cards in case one does not work.
-We mainly took 2 Monzo cards (exclusively available in the UK) and a Revolut card.
+We took Monzo cards (exclusively available in the UK) and a Revolut card.
 These cards are free to order and use, there are no charge for payments in other currencies and we can withdraw up to 200 € per month for free.
 Life savers for savy travellers!

-The final items are freezer bags!
-Of all sizes!
+The final items are freezer bags of all sizes!
 Super useful to: keep important papers dry, carry shoes, prevent toiletry items of running/draining, store food for picnics or to save leftovers.